powsybl/powsybl-dev-tools/scripts/reportNode/README.md

 use: `get_report_node.sh <path to folder>`
 example: `get_report_node.sh powsybl-core`

-As the good practice is to put each repository `ReportNode` definition in one Java class ending by `Reports.java`, the goal here is to list the repository Java files containing `ReportNode` definitions.
+As the good practice is to put each repository `ReportNode` definition in one Java class ending by `Reports.java`.
+The goal here is to list the repository Java files containing `ReportNode` definitions which are not in a `XxxReports.java` file.

 It retrieves the `.java` files within the given folder except for the filenames:
 - matching "Test"